In this Python tutorial, I have explained, how to copy file and rename in Python.

 Python provides various ways to copy and rename files:

-library for copying files. - Using the
+1. Using the shutil library for copying files.

-library for renaming and handling file paths.
+2. Using the os library for renaming and handling file paths.

 Let’s get started!